 Cyber bullying is defined as bullying via the use of the Internet, interactive and digital technologies (such as computer, PDAs, etc) and/or mobile telephones.
 The use of any school computer or electronic device for the purpose of cyber bullying is strictly prohibited.
-Cyber bullying using home-based or off-campus devices that result in a material and/or substantial disruption to the school and/or a true threat will constitute grounds for investigation as to whether or not the use violates applicable law or school rules.
+Cyber bullying using home-based or off-campus devices that result in a material and/or substantial disruption to the educational process or orderly operation of a school and/or a true threat will constitute grounds for investigation as to whether or not the use violates applicable law or school rules.
 Should misuse be determined, the student may receive disciplinary consequences appropriate for the frequency and severity of the violation.
-We encourage students and parents to notify the Principal's office of any incidents regarding bullying immediately.